jayelinjiaqi/aiap20-jaye-lin-jiaqi-945I/README.md

 5. Maintainability & Extensibility

     Since the pipeline is defined through shell and Python scripts, it's easy to add new preprocessing steps, retrain models on updated data, or switch model architectures.

-    Updating the dataset or model can be done with minimal code changes.